-- patient identity management
+- patient privacy identity management

 - pharmacy benefits

 The company was acquired on the verge of 2019 by Change Healthcare.
 The latest endeavor by Change Healthcare is a ledger-based new solution for Covid vaccine certification that will help patients to have verifiable proof they’ve been inoculated.
-That’s probably the best application of PokitDok achievements for public health.
+That’s probably the best application of PokitDok achievements for public or private health.

-HealthVerity provides pharmaceuticals, payers, and hospitals with tools to discover, license, and integrate patient data from all sorts of data sources to create the optimal patient data set for distributed health.
+HealthVerity provides pharmaceuticals, payers, and hospitals with tools to discover, license, and integrate patient data from all sorts of data sources to create the optimal patient dataset for distributed health.

 Their ledger-based product features sophisticated identity resolution and matching capabilities, allowing the company to increase transparency through blockchain in the medical industry.

 Medicalchain helps healthcare organizations apply blockchain to store shared patient records and maintain a single version of the truth.
 Participants request permission to access a patient’s record to serve their purpose and record transactions on the distributed ledger.

 Advanced Blockchain Concepts